 Once natural, wood-grained composite has outlived its usefulness, it can be ground up and recycled again.
 Because your composite deck, fence, porch, or patio is crafted from high-density, recycled plastics and natural wood fibers, your composite materials are ground up and made into anything from park benches to organic-looking artificial turf for the local football team.

 Using composite wood is not only the smart choice, it’s the green choice that uses recycled materials, eliminates the need for toxic stains and sealants, and can be ground up and recycled decades from now and turned into something your great-grandkids will enjoy.

-We all have a responsible to shrink our carbon footprint smartly, using recycled materials that can be recycled over and over again in the years to come.
+We all have a responsibility to shrink our carbon footprint smartly, using recycled materials that can be recycled over and over again in the years to come.

-Are you ready to discover more about the eco-advantages of composite, natural-looking planks, siding, fencing, floor tiles, and a variety of accessories including stairs, railings and, yes, even planters to dress up your green, outdoor living space?
+Are you ready to discover more about the eco-advantages of natural-looking composite planks, siding, fencing, composite decking tiles, and a variety of accessories including stairs, railings and, yes, even planter kits to dress up your green, outdoor living space?

 Contact NewTechWood to discover how your family can make the planet a better place for us all – and look beautiful doing it.
 Your consultation is free; your new build is green.